• Skip to primary navigation

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Spicy peanut dressing in a glass bowl with crushed peanuts on top and a spoon.
+Vegan oil-free peanut dressing in a glass bowl with crushed peanuts on top.

 5 from 2 reviews